jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

     * Making the scene real to you: walk around it, push something around, focus on details, smell, taste, touch
   * Examples

-* Simple
-  * Trigger off most characteristic syllable
-    * Don't sound out every syllable of a fact (unless every syllable is actually important).
-  * Use everyday objects where possible.
-If the object is too complicated or unusually decorated, it might get blurred in visual memory.
-Use dynamic action to make things memorable.

 * Context
   * Come up with a scene to wrap all your objects.
 A consistent theme can